Ana Lya Uriarte

-Ana Lya Uriarte (born 17 July 1962) is a Chilean politician and academic.
+Ana Lya del Carmen Uriarte Rodriguez (born 17 July 1962) is a Chilean politician and academic.
 In 2014, during Michelle Bachelet's second presidential period, Uriarte served as the Chief of the Cabinet of The Presidency.
 She was also the Minister for the Environment for Chile from 2007 to 2010 and the Secretary General of the Presidency in 2023.

 Early life

 Uriarte was born in Santiago on 17 July 1962, she was the only child of a lower middle class family.
 Uriarte became a mother when she was thirteen and her mother and grandmother had to support her.
 Her father died that same year.
 She says that the family savings were spent on buying her a caesarian operation.
 She had to leave her school because it was prohibited for teen mothers to continue studying, so she continued studying in a night school.
 After two years and when her son was old enough to be care in the day by her grandmother, she returned to high school in another area, where nobody knew her, hiding the fact that she was a teen mother.
 After a difficult time at school facing discrimination as a single and teen mother, Uriarte continued to succeed due to her hard work.
 She studied law at the University of Chile and worked part-time at the same time to support her family.
 She went on to be a student political activist during the 1980s building up the Student Federation of the University of Chile into an important organisation.

 She trained as a lawyer and was called to the bar in 1988 in Chile.